-You will learn the core knowledge that underpins most jobs in the digital industry and you will also develop occupationally-specific skills that will allow you to enter skilled employment within software design and development industry.
-In addition to the minimum of 45-day work placement in the industry, you will be trained and guided, by our expert staff, as you work on a set of exciting projects outlined by employers in the industry so as develop your technical and professional skills further.
+You will learn the core knowledge that underpins most jobs in the digital industry and you will also develop occupationally-specific skills that will allow you to enter skilled employment within the software design and development industry.
+In addition to the minimum of 45-day work placement in the industry, you will be trained and guided, by our expert staff, as you work on a set of exciting projects outlined by employers in the industry so as to develop your technical and professional skills further.

 Problem solving and coding skills are central to this qualification.
 You will learn to code in two different languages.

 The core is assessed with two exams which are externally marked.
 Both are two hours long.
 Learners are also required to complete an employer set project task as part of the core.